00:00

 • Surprisingly, the English version does not use the word "solve" at all.
 Her lines are all simple words, which I think makes the English translation better suited to the tone of the story.

 • But from a linguistic point of view, the difficulty of the English "subjunctive" has long troubled English learners like me.
 Even in this example, trying to understand a sentence with "would/should have -ed if ..." from a grammatical point of view can be maddeningly difficult.
-Similar to the Japanese version, it feels strange that a mentally unstable character would be able to use such complex conditional forms so easily.
+Similar to the Japanese version, it feels strange that a mentally unstable girl can use such complex grammar so easily.

 Español Latino